 Viewer Provides the lowest level of access, which only allows access to the Live View page.
 Operator An operator can view the Live View page, create and modify events, and adjust certain other settings.
 Operators have no access to System Options.
-Administrator An administrator has unrestricted access to the Setup tools and can determine the registration of all other users.
+An administrator has unrestricted access to all menus for configuration and can determine the registration of all other users.